Calf pain can result from muscle strain or cramps or occur due to another condition like sciatica. Treatment depends on the cause.

 7. Deep vein thrombosis

 Deep vein thrombosis (DVT) is the result of a blood clot forming in the deep vein in the arm or leg, including the calf.
-There are numerous factors and conditions that can cause DVT.
-Some include, sitting for long periods of time, medication complications, and smoking.
-Symptoms of DVT include:
+Multiple factors and conditions can cause DVT.
+These may include:

 - visible veins in the affected area